LegalScience/OpenLegalCode/ProjectNote.md

 **Ben Kallos and Dazza Greenwood Collaboration on putting New York City Code online**

+## Items from Initial Call on April 6, 2014

 * Introduction for Ben Kallos to Shamus/Issa Open Government Foundation

 DONE